South Sudan’s war disrupts farming, creates famine

 South Sudan’s three-year civil war and economic crisis has disrupted farming so much that famine has been declared in two counties and threatens to spread.
 Millions of people are going hungry and thousands are at risk of starvation, say aid officials.

-Leer one of two counties in South Sudan’s Unity state where famine was declared in February and it’s also on the frontline of the war.
+Leer is one of two counties in South Sudan’s Unity state where famine was declared in February and it’s also on the frontline of the war.
 The combination of instability and severe food insecurity has caused thousands of people to flee their homes and they are unable to grow their own food, according to aid organizations.
 In 2013 Unity state’s traditional sector produced 26,000 ton of cereals which by 2016 had dropped to 9,000 tons, according to the Food and Agricultural Organization.

 “When fighting erupts, people just keep being pushed out into the swamps,” said Scott Doucet, an ICRC official in South Sudan.